cwingrav/dbtools/README.md

 ## Setup:
+1. Cretae a config.conf file, to name your project's environment variable root.
+See below.
-1. Create a config.ini file in your project's main directory.
+1. Create a config.ini file in your project's ROOT directory.
+Use the sample below to get started.
-1. Create a directory 'db' and put a file _dbsettings in it.
+1. Create a directory ROOT/'db_common'.
+This can be changed in the config.ini file's DB.loaddir setting.
-1. Create a directory 'db/ver1' and put a 'load.sql' file.
+1. Create a directory ROOT/'db/ver1' and put a 'load.sql' file.

+### ROOT/config.conf

+Sets the CONFIGBASE variables, which is the name of your environment variables to use.
+For example:

+    CONFIGBASE='MICROTEMP'

-### config.ini
+### ROOT/config.ini

 Common settings used in this project.
 Useful if you are using several development languages and tools, since ini is generally readable by all.
 ```
 version=1